sebratt/DLI_Ratio_paper/README.md

 ## DLI Ratio: Data and R Scripts
 The code for the DLI Ratio paper submitted to Journal of Informetrics (JOI).
 The R scripts and data can be found here.
 The R scripts are for the case studies and regression work, including Case Study 3 (in Appendix A).
-Several larger data files can be found on ReDATA (Research data repository at the University of Arizona) by searching for DOI: 10.25422/azu.data.30142003.
+Several larger data files can be found on ReDATA (Research data repository at the University of Arizona) at DOI: 10.25422/azu.data.30142003.

 **Data**
 - Files needed for case study 3 analysis.